Đàn tính

-The đàn tính, or tính tẩu (gourd lute), is a stringed musical instrument from tianqin (天琴 (天琴, Tiān qín) of Zhuang people in China, imported to Vietnam by the Tay people of Lạng Sơn Province in Vietnam.
-Although "tinh tau" originated as a Tay word, both names are used in Vietnamese.
-The instrument has two strings in two courses.
+The đàn tính, or tính tẩu (gourd lute), is a stringed musical instrument from tianqin (天琴 (天琴, Tiān qín) of Zhuang people in China, imported to Vietnam by the Tày people of Lạng Sơn Province in Vietnam.
+Although "tính tẩu" originated as a Tày word, both names are used in Vietnamese.

+The instrument has from two to four strings in from two to four courses.
 The strings are made of silk, nylon or fishing wire.
 It is used by shamans in séances in the hope that it will be animated by spirits.

 In 2007, Vietnam's Ministry of Culture, Sports and Tourism submitted a plan to promote the instrument, as well as the "Then" style of singing that it often accompanies.
 A seminar recommended that traditional songs be transcribed and recordings made, and that local art schools provide instruction in this type of music.